joel74/POSH-LTM-Rest/README.md

 # POSH-LTM-Rest
 This PowerShell module uses the F5 LTM REST API to manipulate and query pools, pool members, virtual servers and iRules.
-It is built to work with version 11.6
+It is built to work with version 11.6 and higher

 It requires PowerShell v3 or higher.

-It depends on the TunableSSLValidator module (https://github.com/Jaykul/Tunable-SSL-Validator) to allow for using the REST API with LTM devices using self-signed SSL certificates.
+It includes a Validation.cs class file (based on code posted by Brian Scholer) to allow for using the REST API with LTM devices using self-signed SSL certificates.
-If you are not connecting to your LTM(s) via SSL or you're using a trusted certificate, then the TunableSSLValidator module is not needed and you can remove the -Insecure parameter from the Invoke-RestMethod calls

 To use:
-Download the F5-LTM.psm1 and F5-LTM.psd1 files, and place them in a F5-LTM folder beneath your PowerShell modules folder.
+Download the three files (F5-LTM.psm1, F5-LTM.psd1 and Validation.cs), and place them in a F5-LTM folder beneath your PowerShell modules folder.
 By default, this is %USERPROFILE%\Documents\WindowsPowerShell\Modules or $env:UserProfile\Documents\WindowsPowerShell\Modules

 The module contains the following functions.